Jake E. Lee: Badlands

 Throughout most of the 1990s and into the new millennium, Lee kept a relatively low profile.
 He has most notably appeared on musical tributes to Queen, AC/DC, Rush, Van Halen, Randy Rhoads, and Metallica.
 Lee also briefly joined Bourgeois Pigs with Shark Island vocalist Richard Black, guitarist Michael Guy, and bassist Tony Franklin.
 One demo from the Bourgeois Pigs sessions emerged on the Union 4 compilation in 2001 called "Calamities of Vanity".
 In 2000, Lee played lead guitar on two tracks from Rob Rock's Rage of Creation album.
 In 2005, Lee released his first album in eight years entitled Retraced, which consisted of blues covers from the 1960s and 1970s.
 Lee was briefly in a three-piece band called 3 Day Crush.

 In 2011, Jake appeared in the video, along with Ron Keel, Blas Elias, Sunset Thomas and Paul Shortino, for the song "We Come Undone" by the band Beggars & Thieves.
 The song is from their new CD We Are the Brokenhearted and Jake is featured performing the guitar solo.
 The following captions appear on the screen during Jake's appearance: "Jake E. Lee is alive and well, living in Las Vegas" and "He would just rather play with Beggars & Thieves than deal with shady promoters and play Bark at the Moon 750 more times".

 In 2012, Lee had a cameo in That Metal Show's "That Metal Special" in Las Vegas, and was a guest on the fourth episode of the 12th season of the show as well as guest guitarist on the eighth and ninth episodes of the same season.

+Red Dragon Cartel

 In 2013, Lee formed a new band called Red Dragon Cartel.
-Their self-titled debut album was released in January 2014.
+Their self-titled debut album was released in 2014.
+A second album, Patina, followed in 2018.